codihuston/blog/content/about.md

 ---
 # About

-I am a passionate software engineer with a focus on containerization, Kubernetes, and DevOps.
+{{< about >}}

 I embarked on my professional journey in 2015 after graduating with a Bachelor's of Science in Computer Science!
 For six fulfilling years, I honed my skills as a web developer and systems administrator for a public university.
 This experience not only deepened my understanding of technology but also instilled in me a strong appreciation for efficient systems and secure infrastructure.

 During my tenure, my fascination with containerization and its potential for revolutionizing software deployment grew.
 As I delved further into the world of DevOps, I began exploring the challenges of securing secrets